Fitch Rates Verizon Communications' Proposed Exchange Offering 'A-'; Outlook Stable

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-(The following statement was released by the rating agency) CHICAGO, May 29 (Fitch) Fitch Ratings has assigned an 'A-' rating to Verizon Communications Inc.'s (NYSE: VZ) proposed senior unsecured exchange notes due 2024.
-VZ will commence an offer to exchange up to GBP600 million of 8.875% notes due 2018 previously issued by Cellco Partnership and Verizon Wireless Capital LLC for the new VZ notes and cash.
+(The following statement was released by the rating agency) CHICAGO, July 24 (Fitch) Fitch Ratings has assigned an 'A-' rating to Verizon Communications Inc.'s (NYSE: VZ) proposed senior unsecured exchange notes due 2020, 2046 and 2054.
+VZ commenced an offer to exchange up to $12 billion of existing senior unsecured notes that it (or its subsidiaries) had previously issued for the new VZ notes.
 Fitch's current Issuer Default Rating for VZ is 'A-' with a Stable Rating Outlook.
 KEY RATING DRIVERS --The February 2014 acquisition of the remaining Verizon Wireless (VZW) stake pressures VZ's near-term credit metrics, pushing pro forma leverage at closing to approximately 2.6x.
-Actual gross leverage at March 31, 2014 was 2.5x, with total debt at $109.8 billion.
+Actual gross leverage at June 30, 2014 was 2.5x, with total debt at $110 billion.
 With the close of the acquisition, Fitch expects VZ to materially reduce debt over the next few years.
 EBITDA growth, combined with debt reductions is expected to reduce leverage to approximately 2x by the end of 2016.
 Fitch believes this level is appropriate for an 'A-' rating. --While leverage will be outside an appropriate range for an 'A-' rating for several years, Fitch believes metrics will return to a level appropriate for the rating due to VZ's strong position in the wireless industry and the significant cash flows generated by the wireless business.
 This is in combination with VZ management's commitment to delever, as evidenced by the aggressive delevering following the acquisition of Alltel Corporation in early 2009.
 Other supporting factors include the absence of operations-related execution risk. --A key to debt reduction over the next several years will be the continued generation of strong free cash flow (FCF) at VZW.
-VZW's simple FCF (EBITDA less capital spending) in 2013 was approximately $24.8 billion.
-VZ's consolidated FCF (after dividends and capital spending but before distributions to Vodafone) was $16.3 billion in 2013.
-Owing to the acquisition of the remaining VZW stake, Fitch estimates VZ's FCF will be at least 50% lower in 2014 as a result of transaction-related interest costs, higher dividend requirements due to the shares issued to Vodafone equity holders and higher cash taxes. --The strong competitive position of VZW as evidenced by industry-low churn rates, high margins and the most developed LTE network in the U.S. support expectations for VZ's cash flow stability and the longer rating horizon embodied in the rating.
-VZ's liquidity is supported by its consolidated cash balances, which were $2.9 billion at March 31, 2014, and by a $6.2 billion credit facility.
+VZW's simple FCF (EBITDA less capital spending) for the LTM ending June 30, 2014 was approximately $25.3 billion.
+Owing to the acquisition of the remaining VZW stake, Fitch estimates VZ's FCF (after dividends and capital spending) will be in the $3 billion to $5 billion range in 2014 as a result of transaction-related interest costs, higher dividend requirements due to the shares issued to Vodafone equity holders and higher cash taxes. --The strong competitive position of VZW as evidenced by industry-low churn rates, high margins and the most developed LTE network in the U.S. support expectations for VZ's cash flow stability and the longer rating horizon embodied in the rating.
+VZ's liquidity is supported by its consolidated cash balances, which were $5.8 billion at June 30, 2014, and by a $6.2 billion credit facility.
 Fitch expects VZ to maintain aggregate CP balances within a level fully backed by the facility.
 The credit facility has no ratings triggers or other restrictive covenants, such as leverage or interest coverage tests.
 In August 2013, the facility was extended for a year and now matures in August 2017.
 After the effect of letters of credit (LOCs), approximately $6.1 billion is available on the facility.
 To provide additional liquidity, a $2 billion, 364-day revolving credit facility became effective in February 2014.
 This facility has a 3.5x leverage covenant.
 On a consolidated basis, VZ and its subsidiaries have scheduled debt maturities of approximately $0.8 billion and $2.6 billion in 2014 and 2015, respectively.
 In 2014, Fitch expects consolidated capital spending to range from $16.5 billion to $17 billion, comparable to or slightly higher than the $16.6 billion spent in 2013.
 Investment in the wireless network continues to be an area of emphasis due to the strong demand for 4G LTE capacity for rapidly growing data services.
 RATING SENSITIVITIES Fitch believes a positive rating action is unlikely in the foreseeable future, given the leverage incurred in the Vodafone transaction.
 Conversely, Fitch may take negative rating action if: --Operating performance causes delevering to take place at a materially slower than anticipated pace; --A weakening of VZW's competitive position that would jeopardize the stability of cash flows.
 Contact: Primary Analyst John C. Culver, CFA Senior Director +1-312-368-3216 Fitch Ratings, Inc. 70 W. Madison Street Chicago, IL 60602 Secondary Analyst Bill Densmore Senior Director +1-312-368-3125 Committee Chairperson Mark Oline Managing Director +1-312-368-2073 Media Relations: Brian Bertsch, New York, Tel: +1 212-908-0549, Email: brian.bertsch@fitchratings.com.
 Additional information is available at 'www.fitchratings.com'.
 Applicable Criteria and Related Research: --'Corporate Rating Methodology' (May 28, 2014); --'Rating Telecom Companies - Sector Credit Factors' (Aug.
 9, 2012).
 Applicable Criteria and Related Research: Corporate Rating Methodology - Including Short-Term Ratings and Parent and Subsidiary Linkage here Rating Telecom Companies here Additional Disclosure Solicitation Status here ALL FITCH CREDIT RATINGS ARE SUBJECT TO CERTAIN LIMITATIONS AND DISCLAIMERS.
 PLEASE READ THESE LIMITATIONS AND DISCLAIMERS BY FOLLOWING THIS LINK: here.
 IN ADDITION, RATING DEFINITIONS AND THE TERMS OF USE OF SUCH RATINGS ARE AVAILABLE ON THE AGENCY'S PUBLIC WEBSITE 'WWW.FITCHRATINGS.COM'.
 PUBLISHED RATINGS, CRITERIA AND METHODOLOGIES ARE AVAILABLE FROM THIS SITE AT ALL TIMES.
 FITCH'S CODE OF CONDUCT, CONFIDENTIALITY, CONFLICTS OF INTEREST, AFFILIATE FIREWALL, COMPLIANCE AND OTHER RELEVANT POLICIES AND PROCEDURES ARE ALSO AVAILABLE FROM THE 'CODE OF CONDUCT' SECTION OF THIS SITE.
 FITCH MAY HAVE PROVIDED ANOTHER PERMISSIBLE SERVICE TO THE RATED ENTITY OR ITS RELATED THIRD PARTIES.
 DETAILS OF THIS SERVICE FOR RATINGS FOR WHICH THE LEAD ANALYST IS BASED IN AN EU-REGISTERED ENTITY CAN BE FOUND ON THE ENTITY SUMMARY PAGE FOR THIS ISSUER ON THE FITCH WEBSITE.

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.